Licensed, Insured & Trustworthy Deck Building Specialists in Sydney

 Rope swing: A pale, sandy taupe, Rope Swing is a carefree colour for a place of outdoor leisure, with its true-to-nature vibrancy and realistic grain pattern.

-No matter what shade or grain you decide to go with, there’s going to be a Trex decking option that works for any outdoor living space design.
-The important thing is to understand the benefits of trex as a whole and make the choice to go composite for a durable and long-lasting decking solution.
 If you’re evaluating different decking options or aren’t sure where to start with Trex, the team at UrbanArch is standing by to help.
-We’ve been supporting homeowners across Sydney for years with custom designs and building with materials to match any need and any budget.
-And we think Trex is a great option for those looking at composite for the first time.
-To get started with your new composite deck, call us on 0413 185 735 or request a fast and free quote online today!
+We’ve supported homeowners across Sydney for years with custom designs and building materials to match any need and budget.
+And we think Trex is an excellent option for those looking at composite for the first time.